 Contested Culture of Radical Life Extension: Divergent Models & Design Options

-*This meeting will take place at Yale Law School, 127 Wall St, room 129.
+*This meeting will be held at the Yale Law School, 127 Wall Street, room 122.

 RSVP to email@example.com if you wish to attend.

 The Technology and Ethics study group examines crucial societal, ethical, and public policy questions arising from the adoption of new technologies.
 Areas of interest include the benefits and ethical challenges posed by genomics, synthetic biology and artificial life, nanotechnology, neuropharmacology, neuroprosthetics and bionics, stem cell research, telemedicine, radical life extension, cryonics, information technology, virtual reality and augmented reality, ubiquitous and pervasive computing, and artificial intelligence.

 The group has considered what defines being "human" or "intelligent"; moral responsibility for those who design, develop, and deploy new technologies; changes in how society will function under the impact of new technologies; risk assessment; the ramifications of bodily, mental, social, and physical enhancements; and whether computers and robots can be intelligent, show emotions, be conscious, be alive, or make moral decisions.
 Indeed, the Technology and Ethics working group was seminal in the development of the new field of research known as machine ethics.

 The membership of the group is eclectic, and in addition to faculty and students at Yale,

 includes faculty and professionals from throughout the region.
 The group has served to